Conservation Education

 Bring your students out to visit one of South Carolina Department of Natural Resources’ public lands.
 SCDNR owned and managed properties are protected areas that play a critical role in conserving fish, wildlife, plants, and other natural and cultural resources.
 These lands are open to the public for a variety of recreational uses, from hunting and fishing to hiking and wildlife viewing.

 These free education programs are correlated to the 2021 South Carolina College and Career-Ready Science Standards.
-The field trips take place on a variety of Heritage Preserves and Wildlife Management Areas across the state.
+The field trips take place on two of Heritage Preserves and Wildlife Management Areas in the Midlands.
 Each program is designed to be approximately 4 hours long running from 9am – 1pm, with a built-in lunch break.
 Programs can be scheduled for Tuesdays – Fridays.
+A minimum of ten students is required to put on a program and a maximum of 50 students can be seen in one day.
 Participants are responsible for bringing their own lunches and refillable water bottles.

 Please plan to bring a clipboard and pencil for each student.
 Students will be outside for the entirety of the program and should wear weather-appropriate clothing and closed-toed shoes.
 Schools must bring enough adults (teachers included) to achieve a 1:7 adult to student ratio.